lalith-balasubramaniam/Predicting-Movie-Rental-Durations/README.md

 ## Conclusion
 This project provides a regression model that effectively predicts DVD rental durations.
 By leveraging this model, the DVD rental company can improve its inventory management, resulting in a more efficient and customer-friendly operation.

+## Licenses
+The dataset is provided by Datacamp